-The research team at St Vincent's Hospital will collect information on your medical history and your health status from your medical records for this study.
-Throughout your time on this study, the research team at St Vincent's Hospital will continue to update the information in the RKD Registry as new clinical events happen.
+The research team at Beaumont Hospital will collect information on your medical history and your health status from your medical records for this study.
+Throughout your time on this study, the research team at Beaumont Hospital will continue to update the information in the RKD Registry as new events happen during the course of your illness.